 Sure, you want to cut cable — but what about HGTV?
 There’s only so long some of us can go without watching someone pick out the tiny home of their dreams or renovate a fixer-upper in thirty minutes (not counting commercials).
 Unless you have a budget like most of the couples on House Hunters (how do they afford these places?), you’re probably interested in finding a cheaper way to get HGTV.
-Luckily for you, you’ve got options.
+Luckily for you, you’ve got lots of options for getting your hands on an HGTV live stream.
 Here’s how to watch HGTV without cable.

 Skinny bundle fuboTV started life as a service aimed at soccer fans, but it has since broadened its appeal significantly by re-launching as a more general sort of skinny bundle (albeit one that still holds special appeal to sports fans).
-Since its re-launch, fuboTV has been steadily adding new channels — including HGTV, which is now available in the service’s base package.
-That one will cost you $39.99/month, and the price will only kick in after the end of the service’s week-long free trial, of course.
-Click here to read our review of fuboTV, which we wrote shortly after the service’s re-launch.
+After its re-launch, fuboTV steadily added new channels — including HGTV, which has now been available in the service’s base package for some time. fuboTV costs $39.99/month in most areas, and $44.99/month in regions that get the MSG family of networks.
+Click here to read our review of fuboTV, which was written shortly after the service’s re-launch.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: